Tools

 The primary goal of most volume bot sessions is to achieve visibility on DexScreener and DexTools trending lists.
 These platforms are the dominant discovery channels for new tokens, and appearing on their trending or "hot pairs" lists can generate thousands of organic page views and new holders within hours.

 DexScreener ranks tokens by 24-hour trading volume within each chain category.
 Tokens that generate sufficient volume relative to other tokens on the same chain appear on the trending page, which is the most-visited section of DexScreener.
-The exact threshold varies by chain and day — on Solana, trending typically requires $500,000 or more in 24-hour volume, while on smaller chains like Avalanche or Polygon, $50,000 to $100,000 may be sufficient.
+The exact bar varies by chain and day and shifts constantly with overall market activity.

 DexTools uses a similar volume-based ranking but also incorporates additional metrics including holder count, liquidity depth, and social signals.
 Appearing on DexTools' "Hot Pairs" list provides additional exposure, particularly among European and Asian trading communities where DexTools has a stronger presence than DexScreener.